-- Trouble understanding - Symptoms of a seizure such as confusion, blacking out, passing out, loss of hearing or vision, blurred vision, unusual smells or tastes (such as burning rubber), trouble talking, tremors or shaking in parts or all of the body, repeated body movements, tense muscles that do not relax, and loss of control of urine and bowels.
-If you or your family member suspects you are having a seizure, call 911 right away. - Symptoms of a stroke such as sudden numbness or weakness of your face, arm, or leg, mostly on one side of your body; sudden confusion, trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking, feeling dizzy, loss of balance or coordination; or sudden, bad headache with no known cause.
-If you have any of these symptoms for 2 minutes, call 911. - Wheezing and/or trouble breathing - Feeling that your heart is beating fast or in a not normal way (palpitations) - Chest pain or symptoms of a heart attack.
+- Fever of 100.4° F (38° C) or higher - Chills - Confusion - Symptoms of a seizure such as confusion, blacking out, passing out, loss of hearing or vision, blurred vision, unusual smells or tastes (such as burning rubber), trouble talking, tremors or shaking in parts or all of the body, repeated body movements, tense muscles that do not relax, and loss of control of urine and bowels.
+If you or your family member suspects you are having a seizure, call 911 right away. - · Blurry vision or changes in your eyesight - Extreme tiredness and/or coma - · Tiredness or weakness that interferes with your daily activities - Headache that does not go away - Chest pain or symptoms of a heart attack.
 Most heart attacks involve pain in the center of the chest that lasts more than a few minutes.
-The pain may go away and come back.
+The pain may go away and come back or it can be constant.
 It can feel like pressure, squeezing, fullness, or pain.
 Sometimes pain is felt in one or both arms, the back, neck, jaw, or stomach.
-If any of these symptoms last 2 minutes, call 911. - Severe pain in your abdomen that does not go away - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicine - Throwing up more than 3 times a day - Difficulty swallowing - Diarrhea, 4 times in one day or diarrhea with lack of strength or a feeling of being dizzy - No bowel movement in 3 days or when you feel uncomfortable - Lasting loss of appetite or rapid weight loss of five pounds in a week - Painful, red, or swollen areas on your hands or feet - Numbness and/or tingling of your hands and/or feet - Your leg is swollen, red, warm and/or painful - Swelling of the legs, feet, or ankles - Foamy or bubbly-looking urine - Signs of increased thyroid function: unexplained weight loss, sweating, irritability, feeling that your heart is beating fast or in a not normal way (palpitations) - Signs of low thyroid function: tiredness, unexplained weight gain, hair loss, dry skin, constipation, increased sensitivity to cold - Signs of abnormal bleeding such as coughing up blood, throwing up blood (may look like coffee grounds), easy bleeding or bruising, red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds, or any other unusual bleeding - Signs of possible liver problems: dark urine, pale bowel movements, pain in your abdomen, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin - Weight gain of 5 pounds in one week (fluid retention) or unexplained weight gain - If you think you may be pregnant or may have impregnated your partner and for 1 week after stopping treatment.
-Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for 1 week after stopping treatment.
+If any of these symptoms last 2 minutes, call 911. - Pain in your mouth or throat that makes it hard to eat or drink - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines - Throwing up more than 3 times a day - Severe abdominal pain that does not go away - Difficulty swallowing - Lasting loss of appetite or rapid weight loss of five pounds in a week - Diarrhea, 4 times in one day or diarrhea with lack of strength or a feeling of being dizzy - Signs of infection: fever or chills, cough, trouble breathing, severe pain in your abdomen, difficulty urinating, burning or pain when you pass urine, redness and/or swelling of the skin - Signs of abnormal bleeding such as coughing up blood, throwing up blood (may look like coffee grounds), easy bleeding or bruising, red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds, or any other unusual bleeding - Signs of possible liver problems: dark urine, pale bowel movements, pain in your abdomen, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin - A new rash and/or itching or a rash that is not relieved by prescribed medicines - Flu-like symptoms: fever, headache, muscle and joint aches, and fatigue (low energy, feeling weak) - Painful, red, or swollen areas on your hands or feet - Numbness and/or tingling in your hands and/or feet - Pain that does not go away or is not relieved by prescribed medicine - If you think you may be pregnant or may have impregnated your partner should use effective methods of birth control during your cancer treatment and for 2 months after stopping treatment.
 Let your doctor know right away if you think you may be pregnant or may have impregnated your partner.
-When receiving axitinib in combination with other agents, please refer to the medicine guide of those agents for more specific information.